Steps of the eviction process in Connecticut:

-Evicting a tenant in Connecticut can take around four to seven weeks, depending on the reason for the eviction.
+Evicting a tenant in Connecticut can take around 4 to 7 weeks, depending on the reason for the eviction.
 If the tenant requests a continuance or a stay of execution, the process can take longer.

 Grounds for an Eviction in Connecticut